The Cage (Star Trek: The Original Series): Releases and availability

 "The Cage" was first released on VHS in 1986, with a special introduction by Roddenberry, and was aired for the first time in its entirety, and in full color, in late 1988 as part of The Star Trek Saga: From One Generation to the Next, a two-hour retrospective special hosted by Patrick Stewart.

 Although most of this episode was edited into the original series episode "The Menagerie" (aired November 1966), no stand-alone version of "The Cage" pilot was available until a 1986 VHS release.
 Gene Roddenberry had a black-and-white workprint on 16 mm film, and the original 35 mm negative had been cut up in editing for "The Menagerie."
 This left Roddenberry's copy as the only known surviving version when the VHS version was made.
 Thus, the original VHS release has a mix of full-color from existing footage with black-and-white from the 16 mm copy.
+Also in 1986, "The Cage" was released on LaserDisc in the United States; this version mixed B&W and color footage and 9 minutes of introduction and closing with Roddenberry, making the runtime 73 minutes.

 In 1987, the excised film sections were discovered by Bob Furmanek, an archivist, in an abandoned, unlabeled film canister at a film laboratory in Los Angeles.
 He arranged to return the footage to Gene Roddenberry, thus making it possible to complete a full-color version.
 The restored color version was broadcast in October 1988, the first television airing of "The Cage."
 It was broadcast as part of a television special hosted by Patrick Stewart called The Star Trek Saga: From One Generation to the Next.
 It contained interviews with Gene Roddenberry, Maurice Hurley, Rick Berman, Mel Harris, and cast members from Star Trek and Star Trek: The Next Generation, along with clips from both series and the Star Trek films I through IV, with a small preview of Star Trek V. It was rebroadcast on UPN in 1996, with a behind-the-scenes look at Star Trek: First Contact.